List of Coronation Street characters introduced in 2014: Dr. Susan Gaddas

-In September 2014, Kylie returns to see Dr. Gaddas to ask for a re-supply of the medication that Max had been diagnosed with for his ADHD.
+The following month, Kylie returns to see Dr. Gaddas to ask for a re-supply of the medication that Max had been diagnosed with for his ADHD.
 She tells Dr. Gaddas that she has accidentally thrown one strip of the tablets away and Dr. Gaddas replaces the lost items.
 In reality, Kylie has been taking the tablets herself, unable to cope with the strain of Max's ADHD.
 Michael Rodwell (Les Dennis) is later seen visiting Dr. Gaddas when he begins to suffer with heart problems.
 He is eventually diagnosed with a genetic heart condition, which led to him having open-heart surgery.
-In November 2014, Steve McDonald (Simon Gregson), deep into a bout of untreated depression visits the surgery with great reluctance.
+Steve McDonald (Simon Gregson), deep into a bout of untreated depression visits the surgery with great reluctance.
 He had previously seen a locum, Dr. Robinson, who had suspected his condition and when Steve sees that he is not behind the desk, he suffers a panic attack.
 Dr. Gaddas calms him down and takes him through a questionnaire, with confirms Dr. Robinson's diagnosis of depression.
 Like Dr. Robinson, Dr. Gaddas tells Steve he should see a counsellor or talk to someone to unburden himself.
 Steve gives his mother, Liz (Beverley Callard) as a possible person to do this with.
 When Dr. Gaddas sees Steve in the street at the end of the day, he confirms that he had taken no action and she warns him that he has to deal with his depression or it will only worsen.

-In March 2015, Anna Windass (Debbie Rush) takes her adoptive daughter Faye (Ellie Leach) to see Dr. Gaddas when she is concerned about Faye's high temperature.
+Anna Windass (Debbie Rush) takes her adoptive daughter Faye (Ellie Leach) to see Dr. Gaddas when she is concerned about Faye's high temperature.
 Dr. Gaddas gives a prescription for paracetamol but Faye flees the surgery when Anna starts to talk about her eating problems.
 Dr. Gaddas states that her weight seems to be in the normal range but, not having conducted a full examination, she is unaware that a 13-year-old Faye is in fact six months pregnant.
-In June 2015, she sees Kylie who has returned to Weatherfield after going missing for six months, attempting successfully to wean herself off drugs.
+Dr. Gaddas then sees Kylie who has returned to Weatherfield after going missing for six months, attempting successfully to wean herself off drugs.
 Kylie wants proof for her suspicious family that she is now clean and requests a drugs test.
 Dr. Gaddas tells Kylie that such a test is not proof of permanent abstinence but she gives her leaflets which suggest ways to remain clean and tells her to get the support from the people around her as she will not be able to succeed on her own.
-In August 2015, Hope Stape visits Dr. Gaddas with her mother Fiz Stape (Jennie McAlpine) and stepfather Tyrone Dobbs (Alan Halsall) after she falls ill on holiday.
+Hope Stape visits Dr. Gaddas with her mother Fiz Stape (Jennie McAlpine) and stepfather Tyrone Dobbs (Alan Halsall) after she falls ill on holiday.
 Dr. Gaddas refers her to a paediatrician as she detects a lump in her abdomen when she was examining her.
 She tells Fiz and Tyrone that she has booked an immediate ultrasound scan for Hope, who is later diagnosed with a type of childhood cancer called neuroblastoma.